Checkpoint Sync to Object Store

 - GP3 was configured with throughput of 1000 MB/s, and IOPS of 10,000.

-- Both GP2 and GP3 can briefly hit maximum download speeds of around 1 GiB/s, but performance quickly drops off.
+- Both GP2 and GP3 can briefly hit maximum download speeds of around 1 GiB/s, but performance drops off quickly.

-- NVMe speeds were tested on i4i.4xlarge instance type.
+- NVMe speeds were tested on an i4i.4xlarge instance type.

 - Performance may improve by tuning sync parameters such as